healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 *   Cleaning (20%) - **6.0**/undefined

-The Chefman Electric Kettle’s usability could be improved slightly.
+The Chefman Electric Kettle could be a little more user-friendly.
 The handle was awkward to hold and the cord storage didn’t wrap well.
 In addition, the carafe’s opening was quite small, making it difficult to fill or clean the kettle.

 ### 7.0 - User Control